 The Xen virtual machine must have the default kernel installed.
 To ensure

-this, run zypper in kernel-default
+this, run zypper in kernel-default on the virtual

 machine.

-#Edit source
+libvirt #Edit source

-converts virtual machines from the Xen
+virt-v2v converts virtual machines from the Xen

-hypervisor to run under KVM managed by libvirt
+hypervisor to run under KVM managed by libvirt.
+To learn more about

-Part II, “Managing virtual machines with libvirt
+Part II, “Managing virtual machines with libvirt”.
+Additionally, all

-command line options are explained in the
+virt-v2v command line options are explained in the

-manual page (man 1
+virt-v2v manual page (man 1

 Before converting a virtual machine, make sure to complete the following steps: